Four Dots

 3. No implementation path: Developers get vague recommendations like “improve site speed” instead of specific, actionable tickets

 That’s the difference between an audit that sits in a folder and one that drives actual remediation.
+For hands-on support, explore our enterprise technical SEO audit services.

-The 200-Point Enterprise Forensic Audit Framework
+The Enterprise Forensic Audit Framework

 A comprehensive enterprise audit isn’t a single pass with a crawler.
-It’s a systematic investigation across twelve interconnected domains, each revealing how technical issues compound to suppress visibility and waste resources.
+It’s a systematic investigation across interconnected domains, each revealing how technical issues compound to suppress visibility and waste resources.

-Discovery and Objectives Mapping
+Phase 1: Discovery, Access, and Objectives Mapping

 Before analyzing anything, you need the complete technical landscape and stakeholder map.